 - It gets freakier.
 Severing the corpus collusum (part of the brain that connects its two hemispheres) which formerly was done to prevent epileptic seizures, can lead to alien hand syndrome.
 Each hand, like the eye, is controlled from the opposite hemisphere.
 So when they are separate, the left "rational" hemisphere is not in control of the left hand, but rather the right "emotional" hemisphere is.
 This had led to the right hemisphere and left hand essentially becoming mentally ill.
 One case had a man whose left hand would unbutton his shirt once the right hand had buttoned it up.
 An episode of House dealt with a patient who suffered from this.
 Even more extreme are the cases where the right hemisphere is violent.
 One patient had to sit on his left hand or it would attempt to attack people.
 In other cases, it may be suicidal (possibly an inspiration for Dr. Strangelove, where the titular character had to stop his hand from going into a Nazi salute, or attempting to strangle him).

-- One way people reduce cognitive dissonance (a difference between our actions — say, driving an SUV — and our beliefs — say, environmentalism — which causes some discomfort) is by rationalising their actions.
+- One way people reduce cognitive dissonance (holding conflicting viewpoints, which includes a difference between our actions — say, driving an SUV — and our beliefs — say, environmentalism — which causes some discomfort) is by rationalizing their actions.
 This rationalization often takes the form of handwaves ("If it wasn't me driving this SUV, it'd be someone else, and I use public transport when I can.").
 Often if you give these explanations to other people, they'll point out just how flimsy they are.
 Unless they agree with you, in which case they'll tell you how rock-solid your logic is.

 - This often happens in political discussions.
 Alice supports Politician X because he is a member of her preferred party.
 Bob points out that Politician X is corrupt and supports policies that conflict with Alice's morals.
 Alice invents reasons why Politician X's controversial actions aren't actually that bad, and he's still better than Politician Y.